Authentication

 - Click “Create new key” and give it a descriptive name

 Our official SDKs handle authentication automatically.
-Simply initialize the client with your API key:
+Initialize the client once with your API key and every subsequent request is authenticated for you.

 JavaScript / TypeScript

-from khaleejiapi import KhaleejiAPI # Initialize with your API keyclient = KhaleejiAPI('your_api_key') # All subsequent requests are automatically authenticatedresult = client.ip.lookup('8.8.8.8')Best Practices
+from khaleejiapi import KhaleejiAPI # Initialize with your API keyclient = KhaleejiAPI("kapi_live_your_key_here") # All subsequent requests are automatically authenticatedresult = client.geo.lookup_ip("8.8.8.8")Go

 Use Environment Variables

-Store your API key in environment variables instead of hardcoding it.
+Store your API key in environment variables instead of hardcoding it in source code.

 Rotate Keys Regularly